numba/numba/docs/source/reference/pysupported.rst

 ----------------------------

-The :class:`bytearray` type and, on Python 3, the :class:`bytes` type support index   ing, iteration and retrieving the len().
+The :class:`bytearray` type and, on Python 3, the :class:`bytes` type support indexing, iteration and retrieving the len().

 The :class:`memoryview` type supports indexing, slicing, iteration, retrieving the len(), and also the following attributes: